micha7a/femto-lippmann/README.md

     ./scripts/setup_repository

 in order to set up `yapf` formatter and git hook for removing non important changes form Jupyter Notebooks.

+Before pushing to the project, you should also run unit tests in `tests` directory, and adding more tests is always welcome ;)

 ## TODOs